DmitryVelichko/ocean-travel-website/README.md

 ﻿### First screen of the travel website.
 Buitl with HTML, CSS and JavaScript.

+### Features: Day and Night mode + Simple menu animation.